-We continue to strive to improve the way in which we communicate and this publication is no exception.
+We continue to strive to improve the way in which we communicate with our many stakeholders and this publication is no exception.
 This year's report includes the introduction of a new scoring table, and a glossary aimed at improving the accessibility of the information we provide.